Faculty Clinical Supervisors

 Kelly earned her undergraduate degree in biology and chemistry from SUNY Brockport.
 Previously a senior technical associate in a prestigious biomedical genetics research lab for 15 years, Kelly has turned her focus to family and other interests.

-With a lifelong passion for administrative support, Kelly has embraced her admin role assisting the departments of Psychology and Criminal Justice as well as Westside Psychological Services with billing and scheduling.
+With a lifelong passion for administrative support, Kelly has embraced her admin role assisting the department of Psychology as well as Westside Psychological Services with billing, scheduling, and other operations needs.

 Kelly has a personal interest in holistic wellness, and understands the importance of mental health advocacy.
 She is thrilled to be able to support the greater Rochester community through her clinic role.